sudosugandh/lamp-k8s/README.md

 - Environment variables can be configured directly in the Kubernetes manifests, such as Deployment and Service files.
 - Persistent storage for MySQL data can be configured using PersistentVolume and PersistentVolumeClaim.
 (https://github.com/sudosugandh/lamp-k8s/assets/64632983/2e415032-f72a-4b12-85d8-e1a0a3b0b89a)
-#### License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize the README.md file further based on your specific project details and requirements.